 - Cannot certify themselves as patients

-- Must be registered by Department of Health
+- Must be registered by the Department of Health

-- Must be at least 21 years old, unless special permission is obtained from DOH
+- Must be at least 21 years old, unless special permission is obtained from the Department of Health

 - Must possess a registry ID card for each patient in their care